Skip to main content

 5. Paste your LeadJourney Webhook URL

-6. Set method to POST
+6. Set method to GET

 7. Add JSON payload with the clickid from a contact property